WRF Physics¶

 ra_sw_physics=7

-Includes multiple bands, cloud and cloud fraction effects, ozone profile from climatology, can allow for aerosols
+A scheme with multiple bands, cloud and cloud fraction effects, and uses a climatological ozone profile.
+This scheme has the ability to allow for aerosols

 Gu et al., 2011